 3. EU bilateral political engagement: Through regular political and policy dialogues, the EU delegation continues to advocate for human rights issues to be addressed, including abolition of the death penalty and establishment of a National Human Rights Institute.
-Formal political dialogues were also held with the Prime Minister within the context of ABCE where issues such as corruption, citizen security among others were discussed.

 In 2019, the EU delegation carried out formal demarches on human rights issues including: